Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Experiments

-The \ac{milp}s are solved using the python-mip package on a Windows 10 machine with Intel(R) i7-11700k CPU and $32$ GB RAM.
-The computation time for robust sensor allocations in the zero-sum cases are solved within 1 second.
+The experiments are conducted on a Windows 10 machine with Intel(R) i7-11700k CPU and $32$ GB RAM.
+The computation time for robust sensor allocations in the zero-sum cases is less than 1 second.
 For non-zero-sum cases, it takes from 77 sec to 3 hours to solve given increasing sensor numbers.